MukitCSTE/UVicSENG360Labs/lab10/index.md

 # Part 4: Password Safe #

 I am a strong believer that the best way to have secure passwords is to write them down.
 The challenge is to write them down in a secure location in such a way that they are easy to retrieve and use.
 PasswordSafe is a good tool for the job (available for Windows, Mac and
-Linux.) [http://passwordsafe.sourceforge.net/](http://passwordsafe.sourceforge.net/).
-Watch the second video in this page: [http://passwordsafe.sourceforge.net/quickstart.shtml](http://passwordsafe.sourceforge.net/quickstart.shtml)
+Linux.) [https://pwsafe.org/](https://pwsafe.org/).
+Also watch the following video: [http://video.findmysoft.com/2012/04/24/passwordsafe.mp4](http://video.findmysoft.com/2012/04/24/passwordsafe.mp4)

 **Question 12:** Can PasswordSafe be a counter-measure against physical keyloggers (e.g. a keyboard)?
 Explain.

 **Question 13:** What do you consider the main disadvantages of PasswordSafe?
 (Aside from having your master password stolen and all your usernames/passwords lost at once)

+# Appendix #

+What we covered above are just some of the tools out there that can protect your privacy - but they're not the only ones.
+Here are a few more you can investigate at your leisure:

+- Mitro (password manager)
+- Ghostery (anti-tracking tool)
+- AdBlock Plus (ad-blocker)
+- HTTPS Everywhere (secure-site switcher)

 # Submission #

 You will be submitting one file:

-- `report.txt` Your answers to the questions
+- `report.txt` Your answers to the 13 questions